OneSignal/react-native-onesignal/MIGRATION_GUIDE.md

 # Limitations

-- This is a Beta release so please test thorougly prior to production use.
 - Changing app IDs is not supported.
 - Any `User` namespace calls must be invoked **after** initialization.
 Example: `OneSignal.User.addTag("tag", "2")`

 # Known issues

 - Identity Verification
-  - We will be introducing JWT in a follow-up Alpha or Beta release.
+  - We will be introducing JWT in a follow-up release.